The Question

 Jesus answered, “The work of God is this: to believe in the one he has sent.”

-Jesus’ answer could have seemed too easy for the crowd who focused on working their way to God.
-But actually I think that trusting and believing Jesus is too difficult for masses of people.
+Jesus’ answer could have seemed too easy for the crowd focused on working their way to God.
+And actually I think that trusting and believing Jesus can be difficult for many.
 Regardless, too easy or too hard, the crowd in Capernaum challenged Jesus.
 “What miraculous sign then will you give that we may see it and believe you?”

 Really!
-Just the day before, Jesus fed 20,000 people with 2 fish and 5 loaves of bread yet this crowd cries for another miracle.
-Maybe their stomachs were already growling because they reminded Jesus that God miraculously sent a form of bread called manna from heaven to their forefathers who were wandering in the desert.
+The day before, Jesus fed 20,000 people with 2 fish and 5 loaves of bread yet this crowd cries for another miracle.
+Maybe their hungry stomachs were growling again because they reminded Jesus that God miraculously sent a form of bread called manna from heaven to their forefathers who wandered in the desert.

 Perfect opportunity for a metaphor.
-Jesus would identify Himself as “the true bread from heaven,” “the bread of life” and “the living bread.”
+Jesus identified Himself as “the true bread from heaven,” “the bread of life” and “the living bread.”
 Bread sustains and nourishes physical life.
 Jesus sustains and nourishes spiritual life.

 Jesus expounded, “He who comes to me will never go hungry, and he who believes in me will never be thirsty.”